 Lastly, there was a small but powerful” crumby stick” of unforgiveness.
 While smaller in appearance than the others, it was definitely made of oak, and very hard.
 I needed to realign my thinking in regard to the concept of forgiveness to plumb it more accurately with its biblical meaning.
 Having always been taught that forgiveness was non-optional for a healthy spiritual maturity, I realized that I had been actually letting go of offenses and perpetrators too quickly without processing through properly – forgive and forget was the message I had received from some well-intentioned mentors.

+[Tweet “Th e problem is you can’t forget, and I believe we do a disservice to ourselves when we try.”]
 In my case my concept of forgiveness looked more like “stuffing” the offense in the name of righteousness.
 That, unfortunately, left a bigger stick of anger in its place – which led me into some ugly places.
 I let my perpetrators “off the hook” too easily without giving the situations their “due diligence.”

 I never gleaned the fields of those horrific experiences to look for the lessons I was supposed to be learning from them.
 That left the door open for those experiences to be repeated at different times and to different degrees in life – all in the name of “forgiveness”.